-Misdemeanor Sentencing and Collateral Consequences in North Carolina
+Misdemeanor Sentencing in North Carolina

 During sentencing, a judge can also order that you complete drug treatment, perform community service, attend abuser treatment classes and undergo a mental health evaluation with a licensed practitioner.
 A judge has a great deal of latitude when doling out punishment.